mulesoft/template-wday2snow-workerservicerequest-migration/README.md

 Please review the terms of the license before downloading and using this template.
 In short, you are allowed to use the template for free with Mule ESB Enterprise Edition, CloudHub, or as a trial in Anypoint Studio.

 # Use Case <a name="usecase"/>
-When a new employee is hired, create 2 service requests
+As a Workday admin I want to create 2 service requests in ServiceNow for every new unique worker from Workday

 1. One service request for setting up a desk
 2. one service request for setting up a computer

-If the department is sales, make the request for Building A, if the department is anything else make their seat building B.

-The data is processed as follows:
-1. Workday is polled in intervals for new modifications of employees
-2. Employee data is processed to identify new hires
-3. Service request for a computer is sent to ServiceNow
-4. Service request for a desk is sent to ServiceNow
+As implemented, this Anypoint Template leverages the [Batch Module](http://www.mulesoft.org/documentation/display/current/Batch+Processing).
+The batch job is divided in Input, Process and On Complete stages.
+During the Input stage the Anypoint Template will go to the Workday and query all the existing active workers that match the filter criteria.
+The criteria is based on manipulations starting from the given date.
+The Process stage will create new service request assigned to the concrete item - desk or computer in Service Now for each worker.
+Finally, during the On Complete stage the Anypoint Template will print output statistics data into the console and send a notification email with the result of the batch execution.

 # Considerations <a name="considerations"/>

-There are no special considerations for this template.
+There are a couple of things you should take into account before running this Anypoint Template:

+1. **Workday email uniqueness**: The email can be repeated for two or more accounts (or missing).
+Therefore Workday accounts with duplicate emails or without email will be removed from processing in the Input stage.
+2. **Workday termination status**: The worker in Workday can be terminated.
+If worker is terminated, he will be removed from processing in Input stage too.